 This work is licensed under a Creative Commons Attribution 4.0 License.

 Jackson, George Bernard, "Ordination Training for Bi-vocational Clergy in the United Cornerstone Churches International, Inc. of Thomasville, North Carolina" (2009).
-Divinity Projects.
+Doctor of Ministry Projects.
 20.